 Moderate resistance risk

-There are currently no known weeds resistant to Group H herbicides in Australia however, resistance to this mode of action is inevitable given its continued usage
+There is one known population of wild radish resistant to Group H herbicides in Australia, however, continued resistance development to this mode of action is inevitable given its continued usage.

 Synergistic interactions have been documented for several Group H and Group C herbicide combinations.
 Where possible, apply a Group H herbicide in combination with a Group C herbicide to maximise efficacy.
 Always use the label rate of herbicide whether or not a single active ingredient (eg. isoxaflutole) or combinations of active ingredients are applied (eg. isoxaflutole + simazine, pyrasulfotole/bromoxynil).

 It is critical to manage weeds effectively to protect sugarcane from yield loss due to competition.
 Weed management that relies on Group H herbicides should incorporate Integrated Weed Management (IWM) principles that include chemical and non-chemical methods of weed control.
 Chemical methods of weed control should include rotation and/or tank mixing Group H herbicides with herbicides from other modes of action and may also include the use of non-selective knockdown herbicides and techniques such as “double knock” and spot spraying.
 Non-chemical methods of weed control include the use of fallow crops, controlling weed seed set, regular slashing area around the crop, good machinery hygiene, mechanical control in plant cane and a trash blankets in ratoon crops.

 The above recommendations should be incorporated into an Integrated Weed Management (IWM) program.
 In all cases try to ensure surviving weeds from any treatment do not set and shed viable seed.
 Keep to integrated strategies mentioned in this brochure including cultural weed control techniques to reduce the weed seedbank.
 Make sure you mix and rotate herbicides from different mode of action groups.
 Always consult the product label prior to use.